win-times-win/supermarket_simulation/README.md

 - supermarket_analysis_processing.py:
   - EDA of original customer data and generating info to be used in the simulation.
 - supermarket_simulation.py:
-  - generation and visualization of new customer shopping behaviour.
+  - Generation and visualization of new customer shopping behaviour.